-- (a) conduct Council business and their duties in an open and transparent manner so that stakeholders can understand the process and rationale which has been used to reach decisions; - (b) ensure the public has input and receives notice regarding Council's decision making processes in accordance with the Procedure Bylaw: - (c) ensure compliance with the Municipal Act, Municipal Conflict of Interest Act, Municipal Freedom of Information and Protection of Privacy Act, and other applicable legislation regarding open meetings, accountability and transparency.
+- (a) conduct Council business and their duties in an open and transparent manner so that stakeholders can understand the process and rationale which has been used to reach decisions; - (b) ensure compliance with the Municipal Act, Municipal Conflict of Interest Act, Municipal Freedom of Information and Protection of Privacy Act, and other applicable legislation regarding open meetings, accountability and transparency.

-6. Access to Information and Confidentiality
+5. Access to Information and Confidentiality

-- only be entitled to have access to information in the possession of the Township that is relevant to matters before Council or a local board or that is relevant to their role as Members of Council.
+- (a) only be entitled to have access to information in the possession of the Township that is relevant to matters before Council or a local board or that is relevant to their role as Members of Council.
 Otherwise, they have the same access rights to information as any member of the public, and - (b) have a continuing obligation to keep information confidential, even if the Member ceases to be a Member.

-- obtain access, or attempt to gain access, to confidential information in the custody or control of the Township except in accordance with the Municipal Freedom of Information and Protection of Privacy Act; - (b) disclose, release or publish by any means, including social media, any confidential information acquired by virtue of his or her office, in any form, except when required or authorized by Council or otherwise by law to do so;

-- (c) use confidential information for personal or private gain or benefit, or for the personal or private gain or benefit of any other person or body; or - (d) disclose or discuss, through written, electronic or verbal communication, to any individual or corporate third party, any information that has been or will be discussed at a closed session meeting of Council or a local board until such time that Council or a local board has determined or has been advised by staff that the matter, or any part of the matter, can be made public subject to review by the head or designate under the Municipal Freedom of Information and Protection of Privacy Act or if directed to do so by a court.
+- (a) obtain access, or attempt to gain access, to confidential information in the custody or control of the Township except in accordance with the Municipal Freedom of Information and Protection of Privacy Act; - (b) disclose, release or publish by any means, including social media, any confidential information acquired by virtue of his or her office, in any form, except when required or authorized by Council or otherwise by law to do so; - (c) use confidential information for personal or private gain or benefit, or for the personal or private gain or benefit of any other person or body; or - (d) disclose or discuss, through written, electronic or verbal communication, to any individual or corporate third party, any information that has been or will be discussed at a closed session meeting of Council or a local board until such time that Council or a local board has determined or has been advised by staff that the matter, or any part of the matter, can be made public subject to review by the head or designate under the Municipal Freedom of Information and Protection of Privacy Act or if directed to do so by a court.

-7. Undue Use of Influence
+6. Undue Use of Influence

-7.1 No Member shall use their status as a Member of Council to improperly influence the actions or decisions of Staff or others to the private advantage of the Member or his or her family, staff, or business associates.
+No Member shall use their status as a Member of Council or a Local Board or Committee to improperly influence the actions or decisions of Staff or others to the private advantage of the Member or his or her family, staff, or business associates.

-8. Staff Relations
+7. Staff Relations

-8.1 Only Council as a whole and no single Member has the authority to direct employees, approve budgets, policy, and other such matters, unless specifically authorized by Council.
+7.1 Only Council as a whole and no single Member has the authority to direct employees, approve budgets, policy, and other such matters, unless specifically authorized by Council.